16 May – An uneasy match

 Archduke Charles, third son of Emperor Leopold II and younger brother of Emperor Francis II, passed away on 30 April 1847.
 In Austrian national memory, he is remembered as a military hero of the French Revolutionary and Napoleonic Wars.
 He was one of the most talented military commanders of his time and was undoubtedly the […]

-27 April – The lady did know how to make friends
+27 April – She knew how to make friends

 Countess Maria Karolina von Fuchs-Mollard died on 27 April 1754.
 Although not related to the Habsburgs by blood, she appears in the family calendar due to her close relationship with Maria Theresa.
 In her youth, Countess Fuchs-Mollard began her court career as a lady-in-waiting to an archduchess.
 For a period of ten years, she withdrew […]